 The travel phase in the customer journey has arrived.
 This is where you can prove you offer the very best customer service.
 Make sure you have a clear customer profile so you can send out relevant notifications and information.
 Inform the customer of gate changes, transfer details and provide him with information on the destination, such as weather conditions and time difference.
 Be aware that the customers may have switched off their internet before boarding and may not turn it back on whilst they are abroad.
 Use SMS to make sure your notifications get through.

 In spite of all the good preparations leading up to this phase, complaints about the accommodation can always arise during the traveller’s stay.
 Filing a complaint in another country can be a hassle for your customer.
 Just like the orientation phase, you can choose to offer 24/7 support with the help of chatbots.
 As a travel organisation, you can deal with this complaint with the local accommodation provider.
 This way, your customers can soon get back to making the most out of their holiday.

 During the holiday, you can do more to enrich the holiday and improve the experience with your company.
 For example, send out tips for excursions close to the traveller’s accommodation and make sure these match the customer profile.
 Send out an SMS with a personalised excursions top-5 with landing pages for more information.
 Make it as easy possible for your customer to find the trip they will talk about for months to come.

 Want to know more about the possibilities of mobile in each phase of the customer journey?
-Please contact our sector specialist Viola de Bruijn.
-She can tell you more about our mobile solutions for travel and leisure.
+Our sector specialist can tell you more about our mobile solutions for travel and leisure.